mykolav/coollang-2020-fs/README.md

 #### Troubleshooting **... relocation truncated to fit: R_X86_64_32S ...**
-In case you use MSYS2 to install their MinGW packages, please keep in mind the following.
+In the case you use MSYS2 to install their MinGW packages, please keep in mind the following.
 The compiler links an executable using a command similar to

 ```sh
 ld -o a.exe -e main a.o ../../src/Runtime/rt_common.o ../../src/Runtime/rt_windows.o -L"C:/msys64/mingw64/x86_64-w64-mingw32/lib" -lkernel32
 ```

-Starting at least from GNU Binutils 2.36.1 (and maybe an earlier version), the command above produces error along these lines:
+Starting at least from GNU Binutils 2.36.1 (and maybe an earlier version), the command above produces an error along these lines:

 ```
 a.o:fake:(.text+0x3f): relocation truncated to fit: R_X86_64_32S against symbol `IO_proto_obj' defined in .data section in ../../src/Runtime/rt_common.o